simonsobs/ocs/docs/site_config.rst

 By default the system will look for site files in the path pointed to by environment variable OCS_CONFIG_DIR.
 The default site filename is ``default.yaml``.
-In practice, users launching an Agent or Control Client select the site name or give the complete site config filename through the command line (see below).
+In practice, users will set the environment variable and create or symlink ``default.yaml`` with their site's configuration.
+During development, multiple YAML files may be in active use; then users will identify their config file through command line arguments when launching Agents and Control Clients (see below).

 At root level, the configuration file should encode a SiteConfig object.
 The structure is described in the ``from_dict`` method of